 Exploration and evaluation assets: The application of the accounting policy for exploration and evaluation assets requires judgment in determining whether it is likely that such acquisition costs incurred will be recovered through successful exploration and development or sale of the asset under review.
-If, after an expenditure is capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off to profit or loss in the period when the new information becomes available.
+If, after expenditure is capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off to profit or loss in the period when the new information becomes available.

-For the three-month and six-month periods ended December 31, 2023 and 2022 (Unaudited)
+For the three-month periods ended September 30, 2023 and 2022 (Unaudited)